itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 *   **Locale Stripping:** Explore options to remove unused locales from `date-fns` via webpack or Next.js configuration.
 *   **Cloudflare Worker Evaluation:** Continue to evaluate if the full Cloudflare Worker build/deployment model is essential for the project's long-term goals or if simpler deployment targets suffice.

+## Advisor Tab Model Selection

+- The Advisor tab defaults to the `gpt-4.1` model for general queries.
+- When the user enables **Think** mode, the model switches to `o3-mini` for more advanced reasoning tasks.

 ---

 > **Cross-reference:**